LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 RELEASE NOTES:

+Changes in 3.1:
+1. Updates to bag.bat.
+2. Added support for tolerating additional directories in bag_dir.

 Changes in 3.0:
 1. Numerous changes to Bag interface for clarity, consistency, and simplification.
 2. Add support for visitor pattern.
 Changed Writers to use visitor.